 Now, I’m not too excited about digging much further into an economics lesson so I’ll leave it at that, but the thought of spiritual equity intrigues me…particularly in respect to God’s Word.

 If you hold a sum of cash and bury it in the ground, that money loses value over time.
-The inflation of goods and services tends to go up over time and yet cash doesn’t grow interest, over time if you were to dig up the hidden reserves you would find it doesn’t have the same purchasing power as it used to.
+The inflation of goods and services tends to go up over time and yet cash doesn’t grow interest.
+If you were to dig up the hidden reserves you would find it doesn’t have the same purchasing power as it used to.
 The money you dug up has actually lost value….Your purchasing power diminishes when your currency value diminishes.

 Revelation 3:17 “Because you say, ‘I am rich, have become wealthy, and have need of nothing’—and do not know that you are wretched, miserable, poor, blind, and naked—

 For those that spend their lives acquiring wealth, the prospect of dying rich and without any needs seems to be the objective.
-What would you say being in a position without any needs looks like?
+What does being in a position without any needs look like to you?
 Is limitless food the key to happiness?
 What about the nicest car, house, or toys for entertainment?

-Is the goal to acquire all the ‘things’ this world offers or one that will bring fulfillment and joy?
+Is the goal to acquire all the ‘things’ this world offers thinking that it will bring fulfillment and joy?

 Matthew 6:19-21 “Do not store up for yourselves treasures on earth, where moth and rust destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where moth and rust do not destroy, and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.”